miniwinwm/RenesasEnvisionGCC/EnvisionDemo13/readme.txt

 The watchdog in this example is kicked by pressing the user button.
 The state of the watchdog cycle is shown on the LCD.
-Pressing the user button at the appropriate time according to the message displayed will allow tha application to continue.
+Pressing the user button at the appropriate time according to the message displayed will allow the application to continue.
 Pressing the button too early or too late according to the messages will cause a reset and restart.